markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/customize-summary-component.md

 ---
-title: Customize summary step
+title: Customize Summary Component
-description: Extend the summary step component
+description: Extend the summary step component to include the capability to navigate to the next form in the package.
 feature: adaptive-forms
 topics: development
 audience: developer